MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CrossDeviceExperiences/New-MgUserDevice.md

 Currently, there can be only one owner.
 Read-only.
 Nullable.
+Supports $expand.
-To construct, see NOTES section for REGISTEREDOWNERS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for REGISTEREDOWNERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDirectoryObject[]